Uber, Lyft, and Ridesharing in Las Vegas, Nevada

 What insurance companies cover Uber and Lyft drivers?

 Farmers Insurance, State Farm, Allstate Insurance, Liberty Mutual Insurance, Acuity, and Mercury Insurance offer Nevada drivers Uber and Lyft insurance policies.
-These are so-called "policy additions" or "riders" giving the driver insurance coverage when the Uber and Lyft Apps are on, but no passenger is in the car and no ride request.
+These so-called "policy additions" or "riders" give the driver insurance coverage when the Uber and Lyft Apps are on, but no passenger is in the car, and there is no ride request.
 There could be an extra charge for it, but it is not always the case.

 Gap insurance